matousp/mobile-profiling/README.md

 <h3>2.
 Processing HTTP headers</h3>

+HTTP headers in JSON format are processed by the <tt>get-headers.pl</tt> parser that reads JSON output of tshark and parses HTTP headers.
+The script can processes selected headers and also prints header statistics.
+When parameter <tt>-ipv6</tt> is used, it processes HTTP packets encapsulated in IPv6 protocol.

 <tt>Format: get-headers.ps -f \<JSON_file_name\> -ipv6 [-h \<header\>] [-ip \<src IP address\>] [-stats] [-d header | host | user-agent] </tt>

 Examples: